 Principle # 1.
 Keep Your Vision in Front of you –

 Dare to dream big dreams and understand the principles of, vision casting.

 Like a Blacksmith, you need to keep hitting the Anvil, pounding it daily, shaping your dreams

 Don’t let life’s challenges knock you off course remember:

 “Circumstances does not make the man, it reveals him to himself” ~ James Allen

 Man is the Lord and Master of his thoughts and thus is the maker of himself.

 In my book “Out of the Snares” I tell a compelling story of my, vision, of America as my promised land.
 My Land of milk and honey.
 I kept that, vision, in front of me and kept picking myself up after each failure believing that I would succeed, and I did.

 SUMMARY.
 As a leader, you are the visionary for your church, ministry, or organization.
-If you communicate a, vision, that is clear and compelling, if you model and call for commitment, you will end up with a strong healthy community.
+If you communicate clear and compelling, if you model and call for commitment, you will end up with a strong healthy community.
 You will also accomplish your dreams.